Mental Health Programs

 Barbara has done social justice advocacy for mental health issues and more broadly for disability issues.

-This pictures are from the Unitarian Universalist General Assembly 2017 in New Orleans when there was a Responsive Resolution written by Rev. Theresa Inez Soto to change the name of the “Standing on the Side of Love” campaign to something that was less ableist.
+The first two pictures are from the Unitarian Universalist General Assembly 2017 in New Orleans when there was a Responsive Resolution written by Rev. Theresa Inez Soto to change the name of the “Standing on the Side of Love” campaign to something that was less ableist.
 In the picture on the left, I am shown with my colleague the Rev. Suzanne Fast, in tears because I am so moved at this historic moment where ableism finally had found its voice, and was overwhelmingly supported by the delegates.
 In the picture on the right, the actual vote as it took place.
-Rev. Theresa Inez Soto is in the center of the picture in the blue t-shirt.
+The bottom is a picture of me giving testimony in Sacramento in 2011 at a Senate hearing on mental health.

 A collection of half-hour TV programs that focusing on mental health issues